os #

 fn find_abs_path_of_executable #

-find_abs_path_of_executable walks the environment PATH, just like most shell do, it returns the absolute path of the executable if found
+find_abs_path_of_executable searches the environment PATH for the absolute path of the given executable name.

 fn flush #